calm-workshop-2024/calm-workshop-2024.github.io/content/schedule.md

 # Workshop Schedule & Format

+To ask questions for the talks and panel, please submit them through [slido](https://app.sli.do/event/c91wRVPy6h9BpKpRsL6uNm) #4007290.

 The workshop will take place in **East Exhibition Hall C** of the Vancouver Convention Centre on **December 14, 2024**.
 The workshop will be a hybrid event, with both in-person and virtual participation.
 The schedule is as follows: